rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 mp.messaging.incoming.data-in.capabilities=queue
 ```

-3- The consumer replyes by putting the reply message into the channel 'data-out' which is configure as follow:
+3- The consumer replies by putting the reply message into the channel 'data-out' which is configure as follow:
 ```
 mp.messaging.outgoing.data-out.connector=smallrye-amqp
 mp.messaging.outgoing.data-out.address=DEV.QUEUE.2